portworx/px-docs/install/docker.md

 To install and configure PX via the Docker CLI, use the command-line steps in this section.

 >**Important:**<br/>PX stores configuration metadata in a KVDB (key/value store), such as Etcd or Consul.
-If you have an existing KVDB, you may use that.
+We recommend setting up a dedicated kvdb for PX to use.
 If you want to set one up, see the [etcd example](/maintain/etcd.html) for PX

 ### Install and configure Docker